ChandlerPhillips3/Pediatric-Breathing-Rate-Machine/README.md

 **Arduino Coding** For the LED Lights and Vibrations of the Breathing Rate Machine

 **Please Note:**
 The projects timeline took place January 2020 - May 2020, which was when the COVID-19 Pandemic outbreak took place.
 We were forced to shift online and completed an online version of the project, but were never able to produce a physical product.
-Through the help of online resources (TinkerCAD, CAD, Zoom, etc.), it made an electronic version of the fisable.
+Through the help of online resources (TinkerCAD, CAD, Zoom, Wokwi, etc.), it made an electronic version of the fisable.

 ### Guide
 Here is a a guide of the following files with explanations of what you will find in each one: